Harper College

 Health and wellness are important components to overall personal and professional success.
 Wellness is not merely the absence of illness or distress — wellness is striving for positive physical, mental and social well-being.

 In turn, striving for a harmony that is right for you and one that encompasses a variety of wellness dimensions enables you to maximize your potential and overall success.
 While physical health is an important component to overall wellness, there are several other dimensions that contribute to an individual’s well-being.
-To learn more, check out the 8 Dimensions of Wellness below or watch this short video!
+Watch this short video on the 8 Dimensions of Wellness!

 Explore the Wellness Dimensions